Notion vs Google Keep (2026): Workspace OS or Sticky Notes?

 | SOC 2 Type 2 | Yes | Yes |

 Notion's security page and Google's Workspace privacy commitments document the standard cloud encryption posture.
 Neither offers end-to-end encryption for notes.
-For users handling regulated data, Google Workspace Enterprise has more compliance certifications (FedRAMP, HIPAA BAA available); Notion is SOC 2 Type 2 and HIPAA-compliant on Enterprise but has fewer regional options.
+For users handling regulated data, Google Workspace Enterprise has more compliance certifications, including FedRAMP and HIPAA BAA availability.
+Notion is SOC 2 Type 2 and HIPAA-compliant on Enterprise but has fewer regional options.

 Storage and Note Limits

-Google Keep limits.
-Per the Google Keep help page, each note has a 20,000-character limit (about 4,000 words).
-Up to 50 collaborators per note.
-No hard limit on note count, but the search and sidebar performance degrade noticeably past about 5,000 notes.
-Image attachments count against your overall Google Drive quota (15 GB free, more on paid tiers).
+Google Keep has a 20,000-character limit per note, or about 4,000 words, according to the Google Keep help page.
+It supports up to 50 collaborators per note.
+There is no hard limit on note count, but search and sidebar performance degrade noticeably past about 5,000 notes.
+Image attachments count against your overall Google Drive quota.

 Migration Between the Two

-Google Keep → Notion.
+Google Keep to Notion is workable.
 Google Takeout exports Keep notes as HTML with image attachments.
 Notion's Markdown importer handles HTML reasonably well, but loses Keep's color-coding and label structure.
 A 1,000-note Keep archive takes 2-4 hours to migrate.
 Most users use Takeout once, dump it into a Notion database with import-date metadata, and never look back.

-Notion → Google Keep.
-No clean path.
-Notion exports as Markdown or PDF; Google Keep does not import either format.
-The realistic migration is manual: copy short notes one at a time.
+Notion to Google Keep has no clean path.
+Notion exports as Markdown or PDF, and Google Keep imports neither format.
+The realistic migration is manual copying of short notes one at a time.
 For long notes, Keep's 20,000-character limit forces splitting.
 This direction is rare in practice because Keep's structure is much simpler than Notion's.

 Real-World Workflows Compared

-A typical Google Keep day.
-Open the app on your phone.
-Add a quick note via voice or typed text.
-Color-code it (green for groceries, blue for work, yellow for ideas).
-At the laptop, the same note appears in Keep's web interface.
-End of week: archive the completed shopping lists, delete the obsolete reminders.
-The pattern is fast capture, short-lived notes, low ceremony.
+A typical Google Keep day starts on your phone.
+You add a quick note via voice or typed text, color-code it, then see the same note in Keep's web interface at the laptop.
+At the end of the week, you archive completed shopping lists and delete obsolete reminders.
+The pattern is fast capture, short-lived notes, and low ceremony.

-A typical Notion day.
-Open the workspace dashboard.
-Update a project status in the projects database.
-Click into a project page and edit the spec.
-Add a meeting note as a child page; tag the relevant project and area.
-End of day: review the daily-tasks view, mark items complete.
+A typical Notion day starts on the workspace dashboard.
+You update a project status in the projects database, click into a project page, edit the spec, add a meeting note as a child page, tag the relevant project and area, then review the daily-tasks view at the end of the day.
 The pattern is database-driven and project-shaped.

 The two apps answer different questions.
 Keep answers "what should I remember for the next 24 hours?"
 Notion answers "what am I building and what does it depend on?"